MarHai/ScrapeBot/README.md

   ```
   SHOW SESSION VARIABLES LIKE 'wait_timeout';
   ```
+- If you intend to take lots of screenshots, you might want to store them not locally but rather in an [Amazon S3 bucket](https://aws.amazon.com/s3/).
+For this to happen, you need to specify your Amazon S3 bucket user's credentials (i.e., its access and secret keys).
+Alternatively (also, additionally), you can specify to store screenshots locally (default; directory specified under Instance).
+So, in case you want to upload screenshots to Amazon, you need to specify **AWSaccess**, **AWSsecret**, and **AWSbucket** here.

 ### Email
 The web frontend will send emails from time to time.
 So if you want an instance to serve as web frontend, you need to configure an SMTP server here for it to be able to actually send those emails.
 - Again, **Host** is the address of the SMTP (!) server.